BLCM/ModCabinet/FAQ.md

 ## How can I download mods?
-It gives me page with text in my browser
+It gives me a page with text in my browser
 Simply press `RMC > Save as...` and save file into `$BORDERLANDSGAME\Binaries` directory.
 Some mods has install instructions in the `Description`, check them as well.

 ## Why tags is so strange?